bashrc2/AberMUSH/images/README.md

 These are 8 bit ANSI images, created using climage.
+They're derived from CC0 licensed images on https://free-images.com or Wikimedia.

 To install: